octosoft/adobe-scanner/README.md

 ### Open File Format

-The produced file is a zlib compressed .json file that contains all information as clear text
+The produced file is a zlib compressed XML file that contains all information as clear text.

 ### Scanner Source License